airo-ugent/airo-mono/airo-dataset-tools/airo_dataset_tools/cvat_labeling/readme.md

 - easier to label 1 label for the entire dataset and then do another label instead of switching between labels.
 - save every now and then
 - test the conversion script early enough to avoid wasting label effort.
+- enable autosave to avoid losing annotations when your ssh connection drops

 ### Converting cvat annotations to COCO annotations
 Once you have the cvat annotations you can export them under the `CVAT Images 1.1` format, which will generate an xml file.
 This xml file can then be converted to a COCO Keypoints dataset, using the CLI of this package: `airo-dataset-tools convert-cvat-to-coco-keypoints <xml-file-path>`.